 One of the primary goals of the Institute is to develop outreach programs that foster dialogue between the University, the public, government agencies and nonprofits to address important public issues.

-Recent topics have included city-wide preschool offerings, public transportation, water resources, how the U.S. Mexico border fence impacts environmental justice, and personal conversations with community leaders.
+Recent topics have included environmental issues and policy, challenges and opportunities for women in business and labor, and personal conversations with community leaders.
 For more information on Community Conversations, email the Institute or visit the University Events for upcoming dates.

 These programs are intended to foster dialogue between the university, professional, public sector and non-governmental agencies.
 These may include workshops, seminars or sponsoring visits with various agencies, governmental and non-governmental.